EllenConsidine/LCS_placement_sims/README.md

   * __QD_get_CA.R__ -- cycles through the daily PM2.5 Di et al. files and extracts the measurements for grid points in California.
   * __Combining_Di_data.R__ -- combines the daily PM2.5 estimates for California into one file (to be read in all at once).
 * __Get_Nearest_PA_locations.R__ -- identifies PurpleAir sensors which are located within 50 meters of an AQS reference monitor in California.
 Uses a list of PurpleAir located outdoors, which is obtained in PA_historical_data.ipynb (below).
 * __PA_historical_data.ipynb__ -- uses [a wrapper module for the PurpleAir API](https://github.com/ReagentX/purple_air_api/) to download data from outdoor PurpleAir sensors in California.
-As currently written, the user must specify "parent" or "child" (in the places indicated in the script) to obtain data from PurpleAir channels A or B, respectively.
+As currently written, the user must specify "parent" or "child" (in the places indicated in the script) to obtain data from PurpleAir channels A or B, respectively. *PurpleAir data (from 2020) obtained via the API on 1/11/22 (channel A) and 1/23/22 (channel B).*
 * __School-Locs.R__ -- extracts the locations of public schools in California from a national shapefile, accessible [here](https://nces.ed.gov/programs/edge/geographic/schoollocations).
 * __Road_lengths.R__ -- calculates lengths of major roads/highways within 50, 100, 250, and 500 meters (circular buffers) of each grid point in California, using the National Highway Planning Network shapefile, which can be accessed [here](https://data-usdot.opendata.arcgis.com/datasets/national-highway-planning-network/explore?location=45.117500%2C63.327200%2C3.46).
 * __Download-Census-ACS-data.R__ -- downloads and combines sociodemographic variables at the Census block group and Census tract levels with a shapefile of all the block groups, which contains general information such as population density.
 The script uses the package __tidycensus__.
 The variables downloaded can be changed in __Census_variables.yml__ or __Census_variables_tracts.yml__